Osimhen: Napoli forward will become a superstar – Notaro | Goal.com

 The Parthenopeans are currently fifth on the Serie A table after gathering 67 points from 34 games this season.

-Osimhen will be expected to help Gennaro Gattuso’s men secure a place in the Champions League next campaign.
+Osimhen will be expected to help Gennaro Gattuso’s men secure a place in the Champions League in the next campaign.

 The centre-forward remains a key member of the Nigeria national team and recently helped the Super Eagles qualify for the 2022 Africa Cup of Nations in Cameroon, bagging five goals in the qualifiers.